Simerax/Pod-Extractor/README.md

 # NAME

-Pod::Generator - A Module to extract Pod Documentation from Perl sourcecode.
+Pod::Extractor - A Module to extract Pod Documentation from Perl sourcecode.

 # VERSION